moveit/moveit_tutorials/doc/planning_scene_ros_api/planning_scene_ros_api_tutorial.rst

 Expected Output
 ---------------
 In RViz, you should be able to see the following:
- * Object appear in the planning scene
+ * Object appears in the planning scene.
- * Object gets attached to the robot
+ * Object gets attached to the robot.
- * Object gets detached from the robot
+ * Object gets detached from the robot.
- * Object is removed from the planning scene
+ * Object is removed from the planning scene.

 .. role:: red